A random matrix perspective of cultural structure: groups or redundancies?: Two interpretations of structural modes

-It is thus crucial to understand the extent to which structural modes of culture are due to the details of the experimental setting and to what extent they are due to authentic groups that are recognizable in the real world regardless of such details.
-This study makes a first step in this direction, by translating the two scenarios as mathematical, probabilistic models capable of generating (sets of) cultural vectors that are governed either by a coupling between cultural features (Sec.~\ref{FCI}) or by a grouping tendency (Sec.~\ref{S2G}).
-These models are designed to work without any empirical input, in the simplest conceivable setting, consisting of $F$ binary features -- it does not matter whether these features are regarded as ordinal or nominal, since the two types of similarity contributions are equivalent if there only $q=2$ traits available, as can be seen from Eq.~\eqref{CultSim}.
-For each feature, the two traits are marked as $-1$ and $+1$ -- although the former should should be mapped to $0$ when computing similarities between vectors, if features are to be regarded as ordinal.
-Each of the two models defines a statistical ensemble (and an associated cultural space distribution, in the language of Refs.~\cite{Babeanu_1, Babeanu_2}), according to which cultural vectors can be drawn in random, but non-uniform way.
-Both statistical ensembles are defined such that each feature-level probability distribution is uniform -- the two traits have an equal probability of $0.5$ attached.
+There are thus fundamental reasons that make it very difficult to understand the extent to which structural modes of culture are due to details of the experimental setting and the extent to which they are due to authentic properties of the underlying system.
+This study makes a first step in this direction, by formulating the two scenarios as mathematical, probabilistic models capable of generating (sets of) cultural vectors that are governed either by a coupling between cultural features (Sec.~\ref{FCI}) or by a grouping tendency (Sec.~\ref{S2G}).
+These models are designed to work without any empirical input, in the same, simplest conceivable setting, consisting of $F$ binary features -- it does not matter whether these features are regarded as ordinal or nominal, since the two types of similarity contributions are equivalent if there only $q=2$ traits available, as can be seen from Eq.~\eqref{CultSim}.
+For each feature, the two traits are marked as ``$-1$'' and ``$+1$'' -- although the former should be mapped to ``$0$'' when computing similarities between vectors, if features are assumed ordinal.
+Each of the two models defines a statistical ensemble (and an associated cultural space distribution, in the language of Refs.~\cite{Babeanu_1, Babeanu_2}), according to which cultural vectors can be independently drawn, in a random, but non-uniform way.
+For both statistical ensembles, each feature-level probability distribution is uniform -- the two traits have an equal probability of $0.5$ attached.
 Note that, although both models are probabilistic in nature, neither of them is intended as a null model, since neither makes use of information from empirical data nor is it intended for direct, quantitative comparisons to empirical data, nor to be realistic to any extent.
-They are toy-models, intended to prove certain principles and provide certain insights about correlations and groups in the context of cultural states.
-Nonetheless, they do provide an arena for studying and developing certain mathematical tools in a highly controlled setting, tools that can be later used for studying empirical data.
+They are toy-models, used for illustrating conceptual differences and ambiguities between redundancies and groups in the context of cultural states.
+Nonetheless, they do provide an arena for studying and developing certain mathematical tools in a highly controlled setting, tools that can are later used for studying empirical data.